hashicorp/admin-partitions/aks/readme.md

 You can request a 30 day trial license here: https://www.hashicorp.com/products/consul/trial

-2) Set environmental variables for your server and client kubernetes contexts
+2) Set environmental variables for your 3 clusters:
 ```
 export EKS_CLUSTER_SERVER_CTX=<YOUR_K8s_CONTEXT__FOR_CONSUL_SERVER>
 export EKS_CLUSTER_CLIENT1_CTX=<YOUR_K8s_CONTEXT__FOR_CONSUL_CLIENT1>